nammoadidaphat1991/pancake-swap/CONTRIBUTING.md

-# Contributing to the Pancake ecosystem 🥞
+# Contributing to the EasyBake ecosystem 🥞

 Thanks for taking the time to contribute !
-You can start by reading our [Contribution guidelines](https://docs.pancakeswap.finance/code/contributing) first.
+You can start by reading our [Contribution guidelines](https://docs.EasyBakeswap.finance/code/contributing) first.

 ## Setup